The Mares Horizon was designed for both – recreational and technical divers:

-In case, there’s any problem with the Mares Horizon, the diver can switch to breathe from the BOV.
+In case, there is a problem with the Mares Horizon, the diver can switch to breathe from the BOV.

-The bail-out valve, or BOV, is a device that allows an SCR diver to close their breathing loop while automatically switching to a small but high performing built-in second stage regulator that allows the diver to breathe in “open-circuit”, eliminating the need to remove the breathing loop from the mouth if the unit malfunctions.
+The bail-out valve, or BOV, is a device that allows an SCR diver to close their breathing loop while automatically switching to a small but high performing built-in second stage regulator that allows the diver to breathe in “open-circuit”, eliminating the need to remove the breathing loop from the mouth should the unit malfunction.

 The BOV uses the same gas that supplies the rest of the unit.

 The only job of the scrubber material is to remove Carbon Dioxide from your exhaled breathing gas.

 The Mares Horizon has a unique dual-scrubber system that uses two scrubber canisters mounted in sequence to allow gas to flow from the upper scrubber to the lower.